andurooo/boulder-restaurant-recommender/README1.md

 <p align="center">
 <img src="img/k_rec_error.png">

-While there isn't a clear drop-off point in the error at point k, there is a noticeable change shift of the slop at **k = 10**.
+While there isn't a clear drop-off point in the error at point k, there is a noticeable shift of the slope at **k = 10**.
 So I decided to use 10 as my number of k.

 # Findings